alkem-io/website/content/en/home/1-intro-alkemio.md

 <div class="container" >
   <div class="row">
     <div class="col-sm mb-4">
-  <h2 class="font-weight-bold" >Why Alkemio </h2>
+  <h2 class="font-weight-bold" >Making Impact on Alkemio</h2>
-  Many Challenges in society and organizations are hard to solve.
-From refugee crises to climate change to a digitalizing society to community initiatives.
-People want to engage in effective and meaningful ways - but how? <br> <br>
+  Many challenges in our lives and society are hard to solve.
+From climate change to cost of living crises, from making society more inclusive to how AI will impact jobs and education.
+The pace of change is accelerating, and we want to get better and faster at solving challenges. <br> <br>

-  **Alkemio** makes it easy to manage Challenges and have contributors, from anywhere, working together on solutions.
-Challenges take center-stage.
-Focus is on the destination.
+  **Alkemio** is an impact platform to unlock the potential of society to solve challenges.
+By making it easy to align efforts and work together, with all your actions facilitated by one platform.
+And with a paradigm shift by designing a digital platform people can fully trust.
+Alkemio can be used by anyone to achieve change.

-  Backed by a foundation to develop the Alkemio platform and community of people, companies, NGOs and public bodies.
+  Backed by the Alkemio Foundation to develop the platform and community.
 Purpose driven, with a hugely ambitious agenda.

   Connect, collaborate and contribute!
   </div>